-If you create a channel/discussion, public or private, you are now the default "owner" of that channel.
+If you create a channel/sub-channel, public or private, you are now the default "owner" of that channel.
 Owners, moderators, and leaders have the ability to edit/delete other people's messages within their specific channel.

 We typically recommend that instructors set both themselves and their TA's as "owners", as you may have multiple of these.
 That way you can all monitor your channel effectively.
 Owners can add members to a private channel, change channel settings, edit/delete messages, pin messages, etc.

-How to set a user's permissions within your channel or discussion:
+How to set a user's permissions within your channel or sub-channel:

 Click on the "Members" icon in the top right corner of the channel to access the member list.

 Scroll to the user you want or search through the list using the search bar in the Members List tab.

 Hover your mouse over the name of the person whose permissions you want to change.

 Click the icon with the three dots at the end of their name.

 Select the type of permission you would like the user to have.

 What's the difference?
 Moderators, Owners, Leaders, Users